 Transfer Credit Services facilitates the evaluation of credit for new students who have earned college credit or successfully completed Advanced Placement (AP), International Baccalaureate (IB), A/AS level examinations, or certain other standard exams.
 It also provides information and assistance to transfer advisors and prospective students.
 Students and advisors work together to decide how courses fit into a student’s individual program, while the center provides course equivalencies, credit reports and articulation tables.

 If you have earned college credit in the U.S. and submitted official transcripts, you may access your preliminary transfer credit evaluation online within three weeks of receiving your letter of admission.
 Please note that this is a preliminary and ongoing evaluation; every effort will be made to provide a comprehensive evaluation before you register for classes at Orientation.
-To ensure you have an updated record on file at Maryland, submit a final official transcript that includes grades for any course work in progress at the time of your original application.
+To ensure you have an updated record on file at UMD, submit a final official transcript that includes grades for any course work in progress at the time of your original application.

 Be sure to review the criteria for transferable credits.
-Your official college transcripts will be evaluated after you have been admitted to Maryland, and final determination of course transferability and applicability will be made by your academic department.
+Your official college transcripts will be evaluated after you have been admitted to UMD, and final determination of course transferability and applicability will be made by your academic department.
 To begin your credit evaluation, please mail your transfer credit documents to the address below:

 Office of the Registrar